 As we age, achieving sufficient quality sleep is not always easy.
 Many older individuals take medications that can impact sleep or have pains that wake them up easily.
 Furthermore, our sleep patterns change as we get older.
 We tend to get less deep sleep, which is necessary for certain cognitive processes and metabolic regulation.
 Establishing good sleep earlier in life is important so that your body is better able to adjust to issues that impact sleep in your golden years.

 A significant number of Americans struggle with sleep issues, such as insomnia.
 If you have one of the following concerns, you might have a sleep disorder:

 - Waking up throughout the night

 - Your partner is complaining about snoring

 The good news is that there are effective treatments for sleep issues.
-Dr. Mazzei, Health Psychologist in Schaumburg, specializes in treating sleep problems, including insomnia treatment.
+Dr. Mazzei, Health Psychologist in Chandler, specializes in treating sleep problems, including insomnia treatment.
 She relies on evidence based psychological therapies to help individuals improve their sleep.
 Cognitive behavioral therapy is one of the most effective therapies for insomnia.
 Additionally, sleep hygiene, hypnosis, mindfulness training, biofeedback and neurofeedback are other helpful ways to improve sleep.
 If necessary, she will also refer you to another healthcare provider to provide adjunct therapy for medical issues, such as sleep apnea.
 Dr. Mazzei works with individuals who are looking for non-pharmacological treatments to improve their sleep and quality of life.